Moved By The Family Separation Crisis, Volunteers Step Up To Help In Reunification

 Lety Marquez and her husband Gino sacrificed their Vegas vacation and spent the last two weeks shuttling immigrant families from shelters to the airport instead.

 "When my husband told me about what happened with the kids and the parents, I said, 'Okay, let's go.
-Let's do it'," Marquez said.
+Let's do it'," Marquez, 46, said.

 The couple runs a small transport company in El Paso.
 They met at a drive-in in neighboring Juárez, Mexico 26 years ago.
 Gino waved and smiled at his future wife from under a cowboy hat.
 Weeks later, Lety crossed the border unlawfully to move in with him.
-Now that they're married, she's a legal permanent resident, and they have three boys.
+Now that they're married, she's a legal permanent resident, and they have four boys.
 Her sons are often on her mind as she ferries immigrant families.

 "Last Saturday I moved, I think, 96 people," she said.
 "I was driving a 15-passenger van."